crhall-writing/crhall-writing.github.io/_poems/short-jeremiad.md

 and being vulnerable is a scary thing
 that most are forced into experiencing
 but you’ll never have to do this
-in a tall and grey, stoney tower
+in a tall and grey stony tower

 but you’ll soon find out
 your lack of sincerity